-After police detains someone in flagrante delicto, they must inform the prosecutor’s office within 12 hours, at which point the prosecutor will decide whether the person should be released or not.
-In this latter case, on which I focus in this paper, the detainee will be brought to a court to participate in a detention review hearing [audiencia de control de detención] in front of a judge, which also has to happen before another 12 hours have passed.
-Legally, the objective of these hearings is to check whether the defendant’s detention was carried out by police in respect of their prerogatives and, when applicable, articles regulating detentions in flagrante delicto.
-In practice, at these hearings, less than 1% of detentions are declared illegal (Fandiño et al. 2017) and the application of article 130 is seldom questioned (Rebolledo et al. 2008); they are rather the occasion of the defendant’s arraignment [formalización] during which the prosecutor explains the charges and proposes a legal procedure to treat it, depending on the offence, the defendant’s criminal record and the prosecutor’s judgement.
-Though infrequently, the prosecutor, in some less serious cases, can also ask for a kind of speedy procedure [procedimiento abreviado or procedimiento simplificado] to close the case quicker.
-In this latter case, a lower sentence will be imposed on the defendant who accepts responsibility or on the defendant who agrees to be the subject of a summary trial, one in which the judge will evaluate and condemn with the – rather scarce – information available at that point of the criminal investigation.
-In these latter cases, the sentence will often be considered served with the time the defendant has already spent detained.
-In any case, none of the described procedures and hearings are specific for defendants detained in flagrante delicto; this is, nevertheless, what happens with most of them: they are caught and, if the prosecutor decides it, they are arraigned in a court hearing in less than 24 hours after their detention.
+After the police detain someone in flagrante delicto, they must inform the prosecutor’s office within 12 hours of the arrest; at that point the prosecutor has to decide whether the person should be released; if the decision is made to detain the suspect, he or she has to be brought to court to participate in a detention review hearing (audiencia de control de detención) in front of a judge before another 12 hours have elapsed.
+The legal objective of these hearings is to determine whether the defendant’s detention was carried out by police in accord with their official prerogatives and, when applicable, the articles regulating detentions in flagrante delicto.
+In practice, at these hearings, less than 1% of detentions are declared illegal (Fandiño et al. 2017), and the application of article 130 is seldom questioned (Rebolledo et al. 2008).
+Rather, these hearing serve as the defendant’s arraignment (formalización) during which the prosecutor explains the charges and proposes a legal procedure to try the defendant, depending on the offence, the defendant’s criminal record and the prosecutor’s judgement.
+Infrequently, in some less serious cases, the prosecutor can request use of a speedy procedure (procedimiento abreviado or procedimiento simplificado) to close the case quickly.
+If the judge grants use of this procedure, a short sentence is imposed on the defendant who accepts responsibility for committing the offence or who agrees to be the subject of a summary trial, one in which the judge will evaluate the case and determine a sentence with the rather scarce information available at that point of the criminal investigation.
+Often, the judge will impose a sentence equivalent to time already served—to the amount of time that the defendant has already spent in detention.
+In any case, none of these procedures and hearings are limited only to defendants detained in flagrante delicto, but are used for those detained for other reasons as well.
+In practice, however, these procedures are used for most of those detained for committing flagrant offences: the suspects are arrested, and if the prosecutor decides to pursue the case, they are arraigned in a court hearing within 24 hours of their detention.